-Learn how to make this easy oatmeal apple crisp recipe by following these simple steps to make a delicious dessert.
+Learn how to make an easy oatmeal apple crisp recipe by following these simple steps to make a delicious dessert.
 If you have an abundance of apples, this recipe for oatmeal apple crisp is for you.
 The ingredients are pantry staples, and the result is a cozy comfort food dish that can’t be beaten.
 The aroma of this apple, butter, brown sugar, oatmeal, and cinnamon combination will have your mouth watering as it bakes.
-Ready to learn how to make this easy oatmeal apple crisp?
+As an heirloom apple grower, it’s fun to find different apple combinations for this cozy comfort food recipe.
+Ready to learn how to make this easy apple crisp recipe with oats?
 Let’s begin!

 The Easy Oatmeal Apple Crisp Recipe Backstory